jarekbryk/compbioftw/compbioftw.md

 ### A bunch of papers

 If you need a good reference or just to persuade your colleague or supervisor that she really needs to get to [where the puck is going to be](http://www.canadianbusiness.com/blogs-and-comment/stop-using-gretzky-where-the-puck-is-quote/).
-Actually scrape that, this train has been puffing along for quite a while now and all we can do now is not get left behind.
+Actually, scrape that, this train has been puffing along for quite a while now and all we can do now is not get left behind.

 Also, [bioinformatics != computational biology](https://rbaltman.wordpress.com/2009/02/18/bioinformatics-computational-biology-same-no/).